GSP

 qrpng (text => 'boom shake shake shake the room', out => 'shake.png');

-This module converts input text to a PNG image of a QR code containing the text.
+This module converts your text to a PNG image of a QR code containing the text.
 The PNG image can either be stored to a file or it can be a scalar.

-Image::PNG::Libpng requires "libpng" to be installed. "libpng" should already be installed on most Linux and Windows systems.
+Image::PNG::Libpng requires the PNG standard library "libpng" to be installed. "libpng" is usually already installed on Linux and Windows.

 my $png = qrpng (text => 'this is my text');

-This makes a scalar PNG data in $png containing the QR code PNG.
+This makes a scalar $png containing the QR code PNG data.

 qrpng (in => 'file.txt', out => 'file.png');